omar-amrani/build-your-ios-test-app/README.md

 ### c- Installing Intercom SDK for your iOS app
 An iOS library can be installed in 3 different ways:
--[CocoaPods](https://cocoapods.org/): An application level dependency manager for the Objective-C, Swift -[Carthage](https://github.com/Carthage/Carthage): A dependency manager that builds your dependencies and provides you with binary frameworks.
+- [CocoaPods](https://cocoapods.org/): An application level dependency manager for the Objective-C, Swift
+- [Carthage](https://github.com/Carthage/Carthage): A dependency manager that builds your dependencies and provides you with binary frameworks.
--Downloading and manually adding the library framework to your Xcode project Please refer to our [official documentation](https://developers.intercom.com/installing-intercom/docs/ios-installation#section-step-1-install-intercom) to install Intercom using one of the method mentioned above.
+- Downloading and manually adding the library framework to your Xcode project

+Please refer to our [official documentation](https://developers.intercom.com/installing-intercom/docs/ios-installation#section-step-1-install-intercom) to install Intercom using one of the method mentioned above.